 You might also like: 20+ Tips to Survive & Thrive on Long Flights

 One of the easiest itinerary pairings is a few days in Slovenia, which gives you gorgeous mountain scenery and turquoise lakes, vibrant Ljubljana, wine, and charming pastel seaside Piran.
-Here’s a whole post detailing the Slovenia portion of the itinerary.
+Here’s a whole post detailing the Slovenia portion of our itinerary.

 I’ll give you two different sample itineraries that I’ve done, to give you an example of how you can customize this for yourself.

 Itinerary 1 – Tacking 3-4 days in Croatia onto an Italy trip

 My friends and I had been in Grosseto, Italy, for 8 days at a church holy day conference, so we arranged to meet up with our other friend (who had just flown in) in Florence.